Anger, mistrust in Guinea villages hinders battle to beat Ebola

 Two security officials who arrived to investigate reports of a secret Ebola burial were lynched last week by a crowd in Sinkine, in the Forecariah region about 100 km from the capital Conakry, a police source said.

-While in Sierra Leone, some communities have been reluctant to change their behavior, the problem in Guinea appears more acute, with health workers still being denied access altogether.
+While in Sierra Leone, some communities have been reluctant to change their behaviour, the problem in Guinea appears more acute, with health workers still being denied access altogether.

 Health experts also worry that some of the southern areas lie dangerously close to the borders of Liberia and Sierra Leone and that imported cases could reverse some of the significant progress made in those two countries in recent weeks.

-The hemorrhagic fever, which kills roughly two-thirds of people it infects, is endemic to central Africa and had never before struck in the west, taking communities by surprise.
+The haemorrhagic fever, which kills roughly two-thirds of people it infects, is endemic to central Africa and had never before struck in the west, taking communities by surprise.

 About 1,800 people have died from Ebola in Guinea.
 But in the week to Jan.
 18 there were 20 new cases, versus 45 the week before, World Health Organization data showed.

-“But we need to be vigilant because there are 36 villages that are reticent about receiving our sensitization and health agents,” Sylla said.
+“But we need to be vigilant because there are 36 villages that are reticent about receiving our sensitisation and health agents,” Sylla said.

 Burials are important in West African culture, with mourners often touching the corpse in intimate, spiritual farewells to their loved ones.
 Ebola spreads via contact with bodily fluids of infected people or with corpses of someone killed by it.